 Back when we met with the music directors at church about choosing music for the wedding, we were pleasantly surprised to find that having the choir sing is an option, and we decided to spend the money and spring for it.
 So Saturday, we snuck in the back of church–at the invitation of the choir director–to sit in on the ceremony of one of the choir members herself so we could hear what it sounded like.

-I knew if we didn’t do it, we’d regret it as soon as we heard the choir the first time after the wedding, so I don’t really think it was a matter of decided whether we really wanted them so much as it was what song choices might work best.
+I knew if we didn’t do it, we’d regret it as soon as we heard the choir the first time after the wedding, so I don’t really think it was a matter of deciding whether we really wanted them so much as it was what song choices might work best.
 But sitting in on the wedding reaffirmed our decision–that choir’s gonna sound damn good.

 Also, attending the wedding ceremony of someone you don’t know feels so weird.
 I mean, the choir director asked us to and it’s pretty unobtrusive–we just sat in the back–but it’s still so strange.
 I felt like I was breaking a major etiquette law.